 James Lai is a contemporary landscape painter based in Sydney, Australia.
 He sees the landscape as a theatrical play and reflection of society, with its various characters and elements of movement, drama and mood.
 All the elements interact in a way that gives each landscape a unique quality and his works tell their stories.

 He is less interested in creating a representational work, but remains focused on capturing and expressing the feeling that a landscape evokes, through working in a figurative abstract style.
-James utilises skewed and multiple perspectives in his works to introduce depth and complexity to the landscape.
 His works are like deconstructed landscapes where its characters are carefully positioned on the canvas to express the various movements and interactions between them.

-He draws inspiration from the Australian landscape, studying nature in the open, but uses imagination, an inventive art style and a contemporary lens back in the studio to draw out these unique stories and feelings from each landscape.
+He draws inspiration from the Australian landscape, studying nature in the open, but uses imagination and an inventive contemporary art style back in the studio to draw out these unique stories and feelings from each landscape.
 James paints in a direct, authentic and imaginative way that helps viewers evoke their own emotional response to the artwork.

 Finalist - SBS Portrait Prize (2021)

 Finalist - Gosford Art Prize (2020)